 In 2013, PETA captured video footage of live lobsters and crabs who were being torn apart inside a Rockland, Maine, crustacean slaughterhouse doing business as Linda Bean's Maine Lobster (LBML).

-This groundbreaking undercover look at how crustaceans are commercially slaughtered reveals that workers pull off live lobsters' claws before shoving them into a metal tool that punctures their shells, and they slam live crabs onto spikes.
-They rip the animals apart while they're still alive and struggling.
+This groundbreaking undercover look at how crustaceans were commercially slaughtered reveals that workers pulled off live lobsters' claws before shoving them into a metal tool that punctured their shells, and they slammed live crabs onto spikes.
+They ripped the animals apart while they're still alive and struggling.

 THESE ANIMALS FEEL PAIN.

 Physiological and behavioral studies have confirmed that lobsters feel pain.
-Because lobsters do not have a centralized nervous system—but instead have ganglia, or masses of nervous tissue, spread throughout their bodies—they do not die quickly even if their brains are destroyed.
-Studies have found that lobsters' nervous systems continue to function even after they are dismembered.
+Because lobsters do not have a centralized nervous system—but instead have ganglia, or masses of nervous tissue, spread throughout their bodies—they do not die quickly even if their brains were destroyed.
+Studies have found that lobsters' nervous systems continue to function even after they were dismembered.

-According to Dr. Roth, LBML's crab slaughter process "is carving the animal alive and would no doubt cause unnecessary pain."
+According to Dr. Roth, LBML's crab slaughter process was "carving the animal alive and would no doubt cause unnecessary pain."